lin-mu-sen/lei-mu-bi/README.md

 What is Lei-Mu-Bi (类木比)?
 ----------------
-Lei-mu-bi is an attempt to utilize the latest litecoin-core software to create a full node that also operates on the woodcoin network.
+Lei-mu-bi is an attempt to utilize the latest woodcoin-core software to create a full node that also operates on the woodcoin network.

 License